Chaconne16/ALIBI-SCE/README.md

 # Antipodes of Label Differential Privacy: PATE and ALIBI

-This repository is the official implementation of [Antipodes of Label Differential Privacy: PATE and ALIBI](https://arxiv.org/abs/2106.03408).
+This repository combines [ALIBI](https://arxiv.org/abs/2106.03408) and SCE to implement label dp.

 ## Citation
 ```bibtex